selb/YumLife/README.md

 1. Make sure the game is fully updated in Steam.
 2. Run the game from Steam once to ensure the Steam login details are properly set up.
 3. Download the latest version of the mod from [the Releases page](https://github.com/selb/YumLife/releases).
 For Windows, this is YumLife_windows.exe.
-4. Install the mod into the OHOL installation folder (Steam users: right click game > Manage > Browse local files)
+4. Install the mod into the OHOL/AHAP installation folder (Steam users: right click game > Manage > Browse local files)
-5. Run the mod from the OHOL installation folder.
+5. Run the mod from the OHOL/AHAP installation folder.

 ## Direct download users:

 1. Make sure you have the latest version of the game.
 The URL to re-download is: `http://onehouronelife.com/ticketServer/server.php?action=show_downloads&ticket_id=YOURKEYHERE`
 2. Run the vanilla `OneLife.exe` once to download any necessary updates.
 3. Download the latest version of the mod from [the Releases page](https://github.com/selb/YumLife/releases).
 For Windows, this is YumLife_windows.exe.
-4. Install the mod into the OHOL installation folder (same folder as the vanilla `OneLife.exe`).
+4. Install the mod into the OHOL/AHAP installation folder (same folder as the vanilla `OneLife.exe`).
-5. Run the mod from the OHOL installation folder.
+5. Run the mod from the OHOL/AHAP installation folder.

 # Usage

 Press `H` in-game to see everything the mod can do.
-A `yumlife.cfg` file is generated in the OHOL install folder and can be tweaked to your liking.
+A `yumlife.cfg` file is generated in the OHOL/AHAP install folder and can be tweaked to your liking.

 # Troubleshooting